 Did you know there is a specific order to teach cursive letters to promote cursive writing legibility and carryover of cursive handwriting?
 Occupational therapy providers work with the occupation of handwriting and cursive letters are part of that process.
-In this post: Cursive writing order to teach letters of the alphabet, including Handwriting Without tears letter order for teaching cursive.
+In this post, you’ll learn about cursive writing order to teach letters of the alphabet, including the Handwriting Without Tears letter order for teaching cursive.
 The order that kids should learn the cursive alphabet, including print letter patterns that are directly transferable to cursive alphabet letters.

 Using a developmental approach to teaching cursive letters supports children and sets them up for success.